 List 1: Reasons to Do the Marketing Push BEFORE Launch and Have a Big Grand Release

-- Blogger Priority.
+Blogger Priority.
 A lot of bloggers said they give preference to Advanced Reader Copies (who wouldn’t?
 Seems like a lot more fun to me too to have an “in” on something before anyone else can get it), or that they at least would do their best to post their review near the launch date if it’s coming up, so it seems like doing a pre-launch campaign would give me higher chances of getting more blogs to review the book sooner.
 (One counterargument here is that a lot of these blogs said they also give precedence to upcoming blog tours, so if I decide to do a soft launch, maybe as long as I schedule a formal blog tour, I will still be able to get timely reviews?)

 List 2: Reasons to Soft Launch and Schedule the Marketing Campaign AFTER the Book is Available for Purchase

-- Cost and Ease of Shipping.
+Cost and Ease of Shipping.
 I didn’t keep a full tally, but it seemed like many (if not most) of the bloggers I found who are into YA sci-fi/fantasy are located internationally, most often in the UK.
 Though sending ebooks is no problem, again, most of these bloggers preferred print books, and since I’m asking them a huge favor, I feel I should give them whatever they prefer.
 If the book is available for sale, I can easily sign on to Amazon.co.uk and buy the book for the blogger while paying the local shipping rates (about $4) instead of mailing it from the US for $11-16.
 And even for US-based reviewers, how much easier is it to order the damn thing off Amazon and have it shipped directly to the reviewer (especially since I have free 2-day shipping with Amazon Prime) versus mailing each review copy out myself?
 Note: Keep in mind that if you buy the book from the Amazon page (rather than ordering author copies to ship yourself), you're also paying Amazon commission on your books (whereas when ordering author copies you get them at cost).
 You have to do the math for your book to see if the Amazon profit is more or less what you'd save on shipping (plus the value of the convenience!).
 Another Note: Another caveat here is that most reviewers prefer to receive a SIGNED copy of the book, so keep in mind that you could be disappointing reviewers by shipping straight from the seller.

 And that’s it for my lists.
 As usual, this exercise has been incredibly valuable – looking back over those two lists, it’s abundantly clear that there seems to be many more factors in favor of doing a “soft launch” ASAP and focusing the marketing and promotion after the book is on the shelves.
 So that’s my plan.